isaac-sim/IsaacLab/docs/source/how-to/save_camera_output.rst

    ./isaaclab.sh -p source/standalone/tutorials/04_sensors/run_usd_camera.py --save --draw

    # Usage with saving only in headless mode
-   ./isaaclab.sh -p source/standalone/tutorials/04_sensors/run_usd_camera.py --save --headless --offscreen_render
+   ./isaaclab.sh -p source/standalone/tutorials/04_sensors/run_usd_camera.py --save --headless --enable_cameras

 The simulation should start, and you can observe different objects falling down.
 An output folder will be created